As an Amazon Associate I earn from qualifying purchases.

 I’ve used both chamber sealers and suction-style sealers.
-If you really want to spring for a serious set-up, the VacMaster VP215 chamber vacuum sealer is the way to go.
-I must admit I don’t own one, as it costs $850.
-But I’ve used it many times, and it rocks.
-Professional grade, the bags are cheap and the seal is stronger than anything else you can buy.
+If you really want to spring for a serious set-up, a chamber sealer is the way to go.
+I love my VacMaster 215; get the oil-cooled model.

-A cheaper option that is almost as good is the FoodSaver Gamesaver.
-It’s still $400, but it should last you many years.
-I have the older version of this vacuum sealer and have pounded on it for several years with no complaints.
+A cheaper option that is almost as good is either the Weston 1100 sealer or the FoodSaver Gamesaver.
+They’re still about $300, but should last you many years.
+I have the older version of the FoodSaver vacuum sealer and have pounded on it for several years with no complaints.
 And by “pounding on it” I mean hundreds of game birds and fish, plus a few wild pigs and deer.
 Can you get cheaper vacuum sealers?
 Yep.
 But you get what you pay for.
 Bad seals, overheating motors.
 This is an area you don’t what to be skimpy on.

 As for a freezer, buy a chest freezer.
 Period.
-You’ll need it if you are a deer hunter.
+And while not strictly deer processing equipment, it’s vital to have one.
 Chest freezers can be stored out of the way and they will get a lot colder than your kitchen freezer.
 And they’re not terribly expensive.
 I just bought a 7-cubic-foot freezer from Home Depot for $235.

 I am not going to get into dry-curing salami in this section, as that’s an advanced discussion.
 But this is the basic equipment you need for making your own burger, fresh sausage and jerky.